Wallaby Peak

 Wallaby Peak is a 7995 ft mountain summit located on the boundary line of the Lake Chelan-Sawtooth Wilderness, in Okanogan County, Washington.
 The mountain is part of the Methow Mountains, which are a subset of the Cascade Range.
 Wallaby Peak is situated on Kangaroo Ridge which is approximately two miles east and within view of Washington Pass.
-Its nearest higher peak is Big Kangaroo, 0.86 mi to the north.
+The nearest higher peak is Big Kangaroo, 0.86 mi to the north.
 Precipitation runoff from the peak drains into Early Winters Creek, Cedar Creek, and North Fork Twisp River, all of which are tributaries of the Methow River.

 Climate

 Most weather fronts originate in the Pacific Ocean, and travel northeast toward the Cascade Mountains.
 As fronts approach the North Cascades, they are forced upward (Orographic lift) by the peaks of the Cascade Range, causing them to drop their moisture in the form of rain or snowfall onto the Cascades.
 As a result, the west side of the North Cascades experiences high precipitation, especially during the winter months in the form of snowfall.
 During winter months, weather is usually cloudy, but, due to high pressure systems over the Pacific Ocean that intensify during summer months, there is often little or no cloud cover during the summer.
 Because of maritime influence, snow tends to be wet and heavy, resulting in avalanche danger.